Disclosure: Our accommodation and travel to La Brasilia were paid for by Al Fresco for the purposes of this review.

 Don’t fancy the beach?

-There is always something to do at La Brasilia.
+The joy of a big site is that while it can be noisy and a bit hectic there is always something to do at La Brasilia.
 There are two heated outdoor swimming pools, a jacuzzi pool and a water park with slides (although most of these are geared towards slightly younger children).

-The pools are really thoughtfully designed, with the swimming pools separate to the water park, which is itself split into different areas for younger and older guests.
+I think the pools are really thoughtfully designed, with the swimming pools separate to the water park, which is itself split into different areas for younger and older guests.
 There is a snack bar at the pool complex, so you can grab a bite to eat if you’re spending the day here.

 The spa is located right next to the pool complex.
 Although the Al Fresco website says the spa is for those aged 15+, the spa offers a range of teen treatments for guests aged 11-15.
 Flea and her friend Charlotte both had facials at the spa, which they really enjoyed.
 I thought prices were reasonable, at 30 euros for a facial and manicure.

 Next to the pool and spa there’s a large stage for evening entertainment and a games room, with video games and football tables.
 There’s also a hair salon, laundrette, multi-sports pitch, and even a fitness room.
+These seem to be pretty well maintained and well used, compared to other sites we’ve visited.

 La Brasilia organises a range of activities through the day which are mostly free – Flea and her friend Charlotte almost thought about joining the early morning jog, but, well, teenagers.